-Distinguishing Addiction from Use and Abuse
+Drug Addiction vs. Use and Abuse

 The Intervention Decision

-- Significantly increased tolerance for the substance of choice
+- Significantly increased drug tolerance

 - Behavior aimed at hiding substance use frequency and/or amount